 Nate states; Google often provides useful information to the SEO community, but columnist Nate Dame argues that ultimately, the company’s advice is in their best interest, not yours — so make sure you understand the nuances.

-If you’re hiring an SEO company, be sure to ask what tools they use.
-Analytics and Search Console should be on the list, but they should be paired with third-party tools as well.
+In otherwords, Google cannot analyze how users interact with your website on BING and mobile applications.
+Therefore, if you’re hiring an SEO company, be sure to ask what tools they use.
+Analytics and Search Console should be on the list, but they should pair them with third-party tools as well.

-A 2015 report, “Beyond the FTC Memorandum: Comparing Google’s Internal Discussions with Its Public Claims,” compared Google’s internal policies and practices to their public statements about those policies and practices and found several inconsistencies.
-The FTC found evidence to question whether Google’s search results:
+An FTC report, “Beyond the FTC Memorandum: Comparing Google’s Internal Discussions with Its Public Claims,” compared Google’s internal policies and practices to their public statements about those policies and practices and found several inconsistencies.
+Furthermore, the FTC found evidence to question whether Google’s search results:

 1. Benefit users or Google.